 A very good question.
 To maintain my professional memberships I have to complete CPD, or Continued Professional Development every year to a set number of hours.
 This can take place in a number of ways, but to further my knowledge I like to go on courses and complete case studies.
-I have completed courses in Finger Free Reflexology, (You can view my approved status here), Crystal Healing, Bach Flower Remedies, Thermal Auricular Therapy and Meridian Pathways to name but a few.
+I have completed courses in AromaReflex, Understanding of Diabetes, Reiki Healing to Level 2, Finger Free Reflexology, (You can view my approved status here), Crystal Healing, Bach Flower Remedies, Thermal Auricular Therapy and Meridian Pathways to name but a few.

 To better advise my clients I've also studied Counselling Skills for Complementary Therapists and hold Level 2 NVQ's in Health and Nutrition and Common Health Conditions.
-Finally I'm proud to be an assistant Reflexology Tutor with the Temple Academy Of Reflexology, working towards a Level 5 Diploma in Education and Training (DET QCF), further evidence of my dedication to deliver and promote excellence through Reflexology.
+These are further evidence of my dedication to deliver and promote excellence through Reflexology.

 What if I have a verruca, athletes foot or another foot condition.
 Can I still have a treatment?

 Yes!
 I may have to wear gloves, or cover the affected area, but it's no problem.
 Alternatively I offer hand reflexology which is equally as relaxing and beneficial as foot reflexology.